 According to Bulldog Heating & Cooling Ottawa, there are a couple of reasons why homeowners in Ottawa’s largest neighbourhood — Kanata, Ontario — make the switch from their conventional heating systems to a new high-efficiency gas furnace, and they are kind of obvious.

 First of all, everyone wants to save money.
 And using an inefficient heating system costs more money to operate.
-All of us want to reduce our monthly utility bills, and upgrading to a high-efficiency gas furnace is the first step in that direction.
+All of us want to reduce our monthly utility bills, and upgrading to a modern furnace is the first step in that direction.
 The second is perhaps the most underrated yet has the biggest impact regarding our energy use, the realization that most of our sources of energy are finite.
 In short, the time will come that we will actually run out of energy to use.

 Among the biggest energy users are our heating systems, whether at home or at work.
 And like any other piece of household equipment, there are now high-efficiency gas furnace models made commercially available.
 Natural gas is an affordable energy alternative in home heating, and the market is full of different types of high-efficiency gas furnaces.